Navigating Application Expenses

 Cost of Attendance

 The high cost of attending medical, dental, and veterinary school can be intimidating, with graduate debt averaging over $150,000.
 However, if you educate yourself about financing options and available resources, you can prepare for the financial commitment that will be required.
-For detailed information, see our handout, Financing Health Professional School, and learn more from the links below.
+For detailed information, see Financial Assistance for Health Professions Schools, and learn more from the links below.